one2nc/ekyc-pratik/README.md

 # EKyc
 Ekyc is a system that manages user kyc.
-It provides api based solution for face matching and OCR The purpose of this exercise is for you to get familiar with building HTTP API with tests on a real world use case.
-This exercise will give you enough idea about building REST APIs in Golang that use Database, Async workers and Caches, which are the most common components of any web application.
+It provides API based solution for face matching and OCR The purpose of this exercise is for you to get familiar with building HTTP API with tests on a real-world use case.
+This exercise will give you enough idea about building REST APIs in Golang that use Databases, Async workers and Caches, which are the most common components of any web application.

 ## Features